Katie Linden MBACP

 I welcome and aim to practice in an affirmative way with clients who identify as gender or sexually diverse, including but not limited to people who identify as one or more of binary or non-binary trans, queer, lesbian, gay, bisexual, pansexual, asexual, and poly.

-I can work either short term or open ended, and if it is not practical to meet at one of my work locations, I also offer telephone and Skype counselling.
+I can work either short term or open ended, and if it is not practical to meet at my work location, I also offer telephone and Skype counselling.

 Training, qualifications & experience